When it comes to web hosting, you have 3 major options:

-At a glance, the two are very similar – they’re both suitable for larger websites and allow for good website performance.
+At a glance, the two are very similar – they’re both suitable for larger websites and ensure great website performance.

 This leaves you with one question: which of the two options is right for your business?

-- VPS vs Dedicated Server Hosting: Pros and Cons
+Dedicated Server vs VPS Hosting: Pros and Cons

-- Should You Get a VPS or a Dedicated Server?
+Should You Get a Dedicated Server or VPS Hosting?